Skip to Content

 Campus Life

-Yes, Morgan State University has a Disability Support Services department that complies with the Americans Disability Act of 1990.
-For more detailed information about their services (click here).
+Yes, Morgan State University has a Disability Support Services department that complies with the Americans with Disability Act of 1990.
+For more detailed information about their services, click here.

 No. There are no housing complexes specifically designated for veteran students.
-However, upon application for housing students can on a case-by-case basis request to be housed in specific locations.
-If they have a particular preference or circumstance that warrants alternative housing environments this information should be identified on the application for consideration.
+However, upon housing application, students can, on a case-by-case basis, request to be housed in specific locations.
+If they have a particular preference or circumstance that warrants an alternative housing environment, this information should be identified on the application for consideration.

 If you are considering residence hall housing and would like to be placed together with other veterans, transfer students, or non-first-year students, please contact one of our Assignment Coordinators at 443-885-3217 for more detailed information.